khairulhasanmd/OpenBBTerminal/CONTRIBUTING.md

 ### Creating API key

-OpenBB Terminal currently has over 100 different data sources.
+Finance Analysis currently has over 100 different data sources.
 Most of these require an API key that allows access to some free tier features from the data provider, but also paid ones.

 When a new API data source is added to the platform, it must be added through [config_terminal.py](/openbb_terminal/config_terminal.py).
 E.g.